MicrosoftDocs/powerapps-docs/powerapps-docs/teams/issue-reporting.md

 1. Select **Save**.

-### Edit a issue template
+### Edit an issue template

-To edit a issue template:
+To edit an issue template:

 1. Select **Manage Issues** tab in Teams.